svrooij/wp-geocoded-posts/src/readme.txt

 Or download it right from [Github](https://github.com/svrooij/wp-geocoded-posts/) and copy the content of the `src` directory to `wp-content/plugins/geocoded-posts`.

 == Changelog ==

+= 0.0.3 =
+Serious bug in the client-side geocoding javascript file fixed.

 = 0.0.2 =
 * Added server-side reverse geocoding (looking up the locality at a certain latitude longitude).